wei0852/ATRDTfluctuation/Readme.md

-Computation of RDT fluctuations in AT.
+Computation of longitudinal RDT fluctuations on AT.
 ----------------------------

 ```matlab